 Fixed Interest Rate: An interest rate that is fixed for the term of the loan – generally 15 or 30 years.
 Payments are fixed at one amount.
 USDA loans are all 30-year fix rates.

 FHA Loan: More appropriately termed “FHA Insured Loan.”
 A loan for which the Federal Housing Administration insures the lender against losses the lender may incur due to your default.
 FHA loans require a min 3.5% down payment and are one of the most popular loan options in the US.

 Good Faith Estimate: A written estimate of closing costs and fees that a lender must provide you within three days of submitting an application.

 Grace Period: The period of time (generally 15 days) during which a loan payment may be paid after its due date but not incur a late penalty.
 Such late payments may be reported on your credit report.

 Gross Income: For qualifying purposes, the income of the borrower before taxes or expenses are deducted.

 Guarantee Fee USDA: One-time fee paid to USDA Rural Development.
-Currently, the Guarantee fee as of 10/1/2016 is 1.0% for purchase and refinance transactions, the fee can be included into the borrower final loan.
+Currently, the Guarantee fee as of 2024 is 1.0% for purchase and refinance transactions, the fee can be included in the borrower’s final loan.

 Home Equity Loan: More commonly known as a HELOC – this is a fixed or adjustable rate loan obtained for a variety of purposes, secured by the equity in your home.
 Interest paid is usually tax -deductible.
 Often used for home improvement or freeing of equity for investment in other real estate or investment.
 Recommended by many to replace or substitute for consumer loans whose interest is not tax-deductible, such as auto or boat loans, credit card debt, medical debt, and education loans.